latifkabir/n3He_Soft/README.md

 * Diagnosis v1.2 [(download)][11] --- The DAQ's healthcare companion Baymax with automated diagnosis and healing capability.
 * Manual v1.5 --- DAQ Operational Manual [(download)][12] and n3He Analysis Startup Guide [(download)][13]
 [Release Notes][14]
+* Analysis Contributors' Repo --- Source code repository by the n3He analysis contributors (check end of this page).

 Please read below to know what's inside each category.
 The above/following download links will download the last release for each category.
 For the most recent changes or to participate in the development you might want to download/clone the entire project from the right.